Mostafa-Eltazy/Coffee-Vending-Machine-RTS/README.md

 * Use Case Scenarios
 * State Machine Diagram along with full description of system stimuli.

-Along A full Implemented Java Project Following:
+A full Implementation of the project in Java programming language Following:
 * Model View Controller Software Archtitcture.
 * Utilizing Multible Design Patterns.